 Before you get too carried away with the thought of consuming copious amounts of guilt-free avocado, it’s a good idea to check if you’re eligible for the scheme.
 Make sure you tick the following boxes:

-- 18 years and older upon withdrawal of fund
+- 18 years and older upon withdrawal of funds

 - have not previously received a First Home Super Saver payment.